 How Xi Jinping showed me the light in a roundabout way

 In early January I was looking around for new investment ideas and thought Xi Jinping’s speech to the 19th Party Congress could be a starting point.
 Those are held every five years and they have all been fabulous at predicting what was to come.
-When Chinese leaders decide on a long-term idea, unlike in a typical western democracy, they follow through.
-Probably due to a different electoral system (read: dictatorship!).
+When Chinese leaders decide on a long-term idea they are able to follow through, unlike in a typical western democracy.

 From GDP growth to blue skies again

-What was interesting about this particular speech is that whereas previous five-year plans have focused on GDP growth at all costs!
-This speech was different in that the environment is mentioned again and again and a recurring theme is how China needs to ”make our skies blue again”.
+What was interesting about this particular speech is that whereas previous five-year plans have focused on GDP growth at all costs this speech had a different focus in that the environment is mentioned again and again and a recurring theme is how China needs to ”make our skies blue again”.
 The Health Effects Institute estimates that more than 1.5 million die from air pollution in China.

 Deciding on an investment theme

 So I started thinking about how an investor can approach this shift.
 How can China make the transition from dirty coal to cleaner energy sources?
 Initially I thought liquefied natural gas, LNG, was the play.
 Recent activity certainly suggested this was a good idea as China had increased their imports from 2016 to 2017 by a whopping 50%!

 On top of that, Japan, the largest importer of LNG in the world, had held the course while most analysts had expected Japan to decrease their imports.

 But as I started looking deeper into it both of those factors turned out to be warning signs, at least that is how I viewed it.
 It turned out that China was experiencing bottle necks due to the sudden increase.
 Their infrastructure couldn’t keep up which might lead to a slowdown, I thought.
 So that was one risk.